Bebi Dol: Musical career

-Late 1970–1981: Early career
+Early career (late 1970s–1981)

-In the late 1970s, Šarić made her first professional attempt as a singer alongside fellow-music school students as members of a band called Tarkus.
-Together they won a competition organized by Radio Belgrade and received an offer to make studio recordings.
-In 1979, Šarić served as a backing vocalist on the album Samo napred...
-(Go Ahead...) by the progressive and hard rock band YU Grupa, which was her debut appearance on a record, and in 1980 appeared as a guest vocalist on the 1980 album Vrt svetlosti (Garden of Light) by the progressive and psychedelic rock band Igra Staklenih Perli.
-The following year, she formed short-lived band Annoda Rouge with her boyfriend-at-the-time Goran Vejvoda (guitar), Slobodan Trbojević (bass guitar) and Ivan Vdović (drums).
+In the late 1970s she began her music career as part of a band called Tarkus, formed with fellow music-school students.
+The group won a competition organized by Radio Belgrade, which allowed them to record in a professional studio.

+During this period she also collaborated with several notable Yugoslav rock bands.
+In 1979 she appeared as a backing vocalist on the album Samo napred...
+(Go Ahead...) by YU Grupa, and in 1980 she was a guest singer on Vrt svetlosti (Garden of Light) by Igra Staklenih Perli.

+Shortly afterward she formed the band Annoda Rouge with guitarist Goran Vejvoda, Ivan Vdović, and Slobodan Trbojević but the group was short-lived.